semihasdan/Dio-Coin/README.md

 1. **Launch the App**: Open the Dio-Coin app on your Android device.
 2. **Browse Cryptocurrencies**: Browse the list of available cryptocurrencies with their current prices.
-3. **Add to Favorites**: Click on the star icon to add a cryptocurrency to your favorites list.
-4. **Set Price Alerts**: Set up alerts to get notified when the price of a cryptocurrency reaches your specified threshold.